Bay Area firefighters injured in crash while responding to Thompson Fire in Butte County

 The California Highway Patrol responded to the area of Aguas Frias Road north of Richvale Highway around 7:30 a.m. where they found a Cal Fire engine overturned.

 Three firefighters were able to get out of the vehicle.
 The CHP said injured firefighters were taken to the hospital with minor to moderate injuries.
-The exact number of firefighters sent to the hospital is unknown.
+KHSL-TV, a CBS affiliate, reported two firefighters were injured.

 The Cal Fire Sonoma-Lake-Napa Unit confirmed it was one of its engines responding to the Thompson Fire.